ShivamSharmaji/POWER-BI_HR-ATTRITION-ANALYSIS/README.md

 # POWER-BI_HR-ANALYSIS
-Create Intrective Dashboard to Track And Analyse HR Data For Attrition
+Created Intrective Dashboard to Track And Analyse HR Data For Attrition